okynas/plex-clone/README.md

 1. React Context API - Had some problems with passing props up one ladder in the review section.

 ## Timestamp
-Wednesday 7. october -> TODAY
+Wednesday 7. october -> 19. october